 We are a major regional law firm, and we’re growing fast.
 We offer a wide variety of opportunities in a range of departments.
 So whether it’s wills or leases, farmland development or divorces – we'll have something that piques your interest.

-You will absolutely be allowed and encouraged to contribute effectively day-to-day – and of course you will be surrounded by experienced lawyers, helping you at every step.
+You will absolutely be allowed and encouraged to contribute effectively day-to-day – and of course, you will be surrounded by experienced lawyers, helping you at every step.
 We carefully assess the level of responsibility we give you and when you’re ready, you can deliver client-facing work too.

 Vacation schemes are a great way of deciding to which firms you would like to apply for a training contract, and Tees’ vacation scheme is no exception.
 During your placement, you’ll have the chance to chat with our current trainees about life as a trainee solicitor here.

-Our training contract consists of four seats of six months in different departments at one of our five offices.
+Our training contract consists of four seats of six months in different departments at one of our six offices.
 Trainees work in supportive teams and are supervised by either a Partner or Senior Associate.
 We actively encourage our trainees to get involved in marketing, networking, training and social events hosted by the firm.
-The environment is an enthusiastic and friendly one and trainees have regular meetings with their supervisors.
+The environment is an enthusiastic and friendly one, and trainees have regular meetings with their supervisors.

 At Tees, we support our trainees and their progression through the firm.
 Some of our previous trainees include: